lhartfiel/portfolio-2025-next/README.md

 This is a fairly simple portfolio site that fetches content from graphQL.
 So why Next.js?
 Next is one of the frameworks recommended on the React website as a full-stack solution.
 It provides server-side rendering, which is ideal for quick data fetching, but can also be integrated with client-side components.

 Next also offers an incredibly intuitive routing structure that is based on directory paths and enables dymnamic routes, which I used for blog posts and UX projects.

+## Clearing Cache

+When publishing Blog Posts, Netlify doesn't automatically clear the cache.
+The trigger deployment with no cache seems to cause issues, particularly for Blog updates.
+It is best to push a new commit to the repo so there is a clean build.